Visyond/website-hugo/site/content/pricings/pricing-page.md

           planCardIcon: /img/pricing/FREE.png
           limitsListHeader: 'You get:'
           limitsList:
-            - limitTitle: Unlimited projects
+            - limitTitle: 5 projects
               limitTooltip: The number of simultaneously active projects that you can work on.
-            - limitTitle: 3 dashboards per project
+            - limitTitle: 10 dashboards per project
               limitTooltip: >-
                 The number of dashboards you can create in each project.
-            - limitTitle: 3 scenarios per project
+            - limitTitle: 10 scenarios per project
               limitTooltip: >-
                 The number of scenarios you can create in each of your projects.
-            - limitTitle: 2 collaborators per project
-              limitTooltip: >-
-                The number of people you can invite to view or edit each of your projects.
-Each collaborator must have a Visyond account.
           planCardDescription: >-
             If you also want to generate financial statements from your spreadsheet in a few clicks and audit models.
           planCardTitle: Statements